 While other cancer types are staged based on how quickly the disease progresses and how far from the primary site they spread, brain and spinal cancers almost never travel to other body parts.
 Brain tumors are graded based on their growth rate and how the cells appear under a microscope:

-Lower grade brain tumors grow more slowly than high-grade, but may over time develop into high-grade tumors.
+Lower grade brain tumors grow more slowly than high-grade, but may develop into high-grade tumors over time.

 Things that put you at higher risk for getting brain cancer are called risk factors.
 There are very few known causes of primary brain tumors, although age, certain genetic syndromes and radiation exposure play a role in some cases.
 Factors that increase the risk of a brain tumor include: